 Apparent size of NGC 5915The following table reports NGC 5915 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 5915 is a visual representation of it.

 Digitized Sky Survey image of NGC 5915

 The image below is a photograph of NGC 5915 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 5915 - Barred Spiral Galaxy morphological classification
+NGC 5915 - Barred Spiral Galaxy in Libra morphological classification

-NGC 5915 - Barred Spiral Galaxy is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 5915 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 5915 - Barred Spiral Galaxy in Libra is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 5915 - Barred Spiral Galaxy in Libra in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 5915

 Celestial coordinates for the J2000 equinox of NGC 5915 are provided in the following table: